davidmtzo/davidmtzo/README.md

 - 👋 Hi, I’m David
 - 👀 I’m interested in programming, technology and videogames
 - 🌱 I’m currently learning new programming languajes
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on any projects 😊
 - 📫 How to reach me: david.mtz.orellana@gmail.com

 <!---